afourmy/pyEarth/README.md

 The standard version implements pyEarth in less than 150 lines of code.
 Maps can be created by importing shapefiles, and the following bindings are implemented:
 * the scroll wheel for zooming in and out.
-* the left-click button rotates the earth in any direction
+* the left-click button rotates the earth in any direction.
-* the right-click button moves the view in the 3-dimensional space (like a viewfinder)
+* the right-click button moves the view in the 3-dimensional space (like a viewfinder).
-* pressing space will start a continuous rotation of the earth
+* pressing space will start a continuous rotation of the earth.

 A few shapefiles are available for testing in the 'pyEarth/shapefiles' folder (world countries, continents, US).